 A MLV Bordetella vaccine for cats is available, but is not generally recommended for shelters except when repeated problems are demonstrated by laboratory diagnostics.
 Killed and modified live vaccines are available for C. felis (often given in combination with FVRCP).
 This vaccine is not generally recommended, as it has a short duration of effect, is only partially effective, and may have a relatively high frequency of adverse reactions.
 Frequent recognition of clinical Bordetella or Chlamydophila in cats is often an indicator of overall husbandry problems, and prevention should focus on improvement of environmental management, rather than control of these agents specifically.
 The need for this vaccine, if used, should be periodically revisited.
 No Mycoplasma vaccine is available for cats.
 For more information on vaccination for feline URI, see the American Association of Feline Practitioners Vaccine Guidelines, available online.
 This document includes specific recommendations for shelter cats.

 Many cats are still shedding increased amounts for a few weeks following recovery.
-Ideally these cats would not be mixed directly back into the general population, or at least not with vulnerable populations such as kittens or recent arrivals.
-However the risk of transmission is greatly reduced once clinical signs have fully resolved, and re-introduction of these cats into the general healthy population usually poses no great problems.
-If a chronic cycle of URI occurs following reintroduction of recovered cats, re-evaluate stress management and crowding.
-Consider additional diagnostics if the problem persists even in the face of good husbandry and stress control.
+Theoretically it would be ideal not to mix these cats directly back into the general population, or at least not with vulnerable populations such as kittens or recent arrivals.
+However the risk of transmission is greatly reduced once clinical signs have fully resolved, and re-introduction of these cats into the general healthy population usually poses no problems.
+If a chronic cycle of URI occurs following reintroduction of recovered cats, re-evaluate housing, stress management and crowding.
+Consider additional diagnostics if the problem persists even in the face of good housing and stress control.

 Prevention must be the cornerstone of URI management in shelters.
 Once cats become ill, more than half the battle is lost.
 Even at shelters able to provide treatment, sick cats will suffer through a spell in isolation, crowding and costs will increase as cats are held for treatment, public trust may decrease, and staff time is diverted from preventive efforts and adoptions.
 Some cats suffer chronic and even fatal complications from URI.